Lorraine O'Grady: Artistic practice and career

-O'Grady was profiled at age 88 in an article in The New Yorker Magazine in September 2022.
+O'Grady was profiled at the age of 88 in an article in The New Yorker magazine in September 2022.

 Exhibitions

 O'Grady first exhibited at the age of 45, after successful careers among others as a government intelligence analyst, literary and commercial translator, and rock critic.
 Her strongly feminist work has been widely exhibited, particularly in New York City and Europe.
 O'Grady's early Mlle Bourgeoise Noire performance was given new recognition when it was made an entry-point to the landmark exhibit WACK!
 Art and the Feminist Revolution, the first mainstream museum show of this groundbreaking art movement.
 Her practice, seemingly located at and defining the cusp between modernism and a "not-quite-post-modernist" present, has been the subject of steadily increasing interest since it received a two-article cover feature in the May 2009 issue of Artforum magazine.
 In December 2009, it was given a one-person exhibit in the U.S.'s most important contemporary art fair, Art Basel Miami Beach.
 Subsequently, O'Grady was one of 55 artists selected for inclusion in the 2010 Whitney Biennial.
 Her work has since featured in many seminal exhibitions, including: This Will Have Been: Art, Love & Politics in the 1980s; Radical Presence: Black Performance in Contemporary Art, and En Mas': Carnival and Performance Art of the Caribbean.

-She was featured in "We Wanted a Revolution: Black Radical Women 1965–85", an exhibition organized by Catherine Morris, Sackler Family Senior Curator for the Elizabeth A. Sackler Center for Feminist Art, and Rujeko Hockley, former Assistant Curator of Contemporary Art, Brooklyn Museum.
-The exhibit was shown at the Brooklyn Museum April 21–September 17, 2017, and at the California African American Museum October 13, 2017–January 14, 2018, and will be at The Institute of Contemporary Art/Boston June 27–September 30, 2018.
+She was featured in We Wanted a Revolution: Black Radical Women 1965–85, an exhibition organized by Catherine Morris, Sackler Family Senior Curator for the Elizabeth A. Sackler Center for Feminist Art, and Rujeko Hockley, former Assistant Curator of Contemporary Art, Brooklyn Museum.
+The exhibit was shown at the Brooklyn Museum April 21–September 17, 2017, at the California African American Museum October 13, 2017 – January 14, 2018, and at The Institute of Contemporary Art/Boston June 27–September 30, 2018.
 It explores Black feminist art where the ideas come first, and then through multiple mediums including, video, sculpture, performance, photography and painting she decided which will portray her expression best.
 The work of each artist is placed in the historical context of cultural movements during 1965-85.
-She engages frequently in dialogue with contemporary artists, such as Juliana Huxtable.
+She engaged frequently in dialogue with contemporary artists, such as Juliana Huxtable.

-A retrospective of the artist's work, Lorraine O'Grady: Both/And, is on view at the Brooklyn Museum from March 5 through July 18, 2021.
+A retrospective of the artist's work, Lorraine O'Grady: Both/And, was on view at the Brooklyn Museum from March 5, 2021, to July 18, 2021.
 For this exhibition, she collaborated on an anthology of her writings with the art historian and critic Aruna D'Souza.
+Following its exhibition at the Brooklyn Museum, Both/And was on display at the Davis Museum at Wellesley College, on the campus of O'Grady's alma mater, from February 8 to June 2, 2024.